Best time to visit Cyprus

 The best time to visit Cyprus, as a tourist, hiker, cyclist or lover of nature, has got to be the spring, when skies are blue, the air is warm and balmy, the uplands are a luxuriant green, the streams and reservoirs are full of water, migrating birds fill the air and there are wild flowers everywhere.

-To further refine your choice, try if possible to be in Cyprus during the Greek Easter – it’s a major celebration in the Orthodox calendar, and there are colourful events going on in towns and villages across the island.
+To further refine your choice, try if possible to be in Cyprus during the Greek Easter – it’s a major celebration in the Orthodox calendar, and there are colorful events going on in towns and villages across the island.
 Much of this advice applies to the north as well as the south, though festivals will in general be Muslim rather than Christian, and the north coast can be cooler than the rest of the island thanks to mountain breezes from the Kyrenia Range.

 During winter your experience of Cypriot life is likely to be far more authentic and less touristy, but a lot of places will be shut, and the weather will be more unsettled and even quite cold.
 That said, during the winter you can head to the slopes to enjoy the island’s limited skiing opportunities.

-Festivals and Holidays in Cyprus
+Festivals and Vacations in Cyprus

 The south

 Inevitably, given the importance of Easter in the Greek Orthodox Church (much more important, for example, than Christmas), a lot of the festivals relate to Easter – the run up to it, the day itself, and its aftermath.
-This is why Easter flights to Cyprus can be so expensive – there’ll be competition from Cypriots wanting to go home for the holiday, and it’s a great time to visit the island, with weather that’s not too hot and lots of spring flowers.
+This is why Easter flights to Cyprus can be so expensive – there’ll be competition from Cypriots wanting to go home for the vacation, and it’s a great time to visit the island, with weather that’s not too hot and lots of spring flowers.

 The main festivals that are celebrated across the republic are as follows.